History of Kannur: Civil disobedience movement

-Payyannur Conference
+Payyanur Conference

-Kannur district became the focus of Kerala politics in May 1928, when the fourth All Kerala Political Conference was held at Payyannur under the auspices of the Kerala Provincial Congress.
+Kannur district became the focus of Kerala politics in May 1928, when the fourth All Kerala Political Conference was held at Payyanur under the auspices of the Kerala Provincial Congress.
 This conference was presided over by Pandit Jawaharlal Nehru.
-The Payyannur Conference passed a resolution requesting the Indian National Congress to adopt 'Complete Independence' instead of "Swaraj" as its goal at the annual session scheduled to take place at Calcutta during that year.
+The Payyanur Conference passed a resolution requesting the Indian National Congress to adopt 'Complete Independence' instead of "Swaraj" as its goal at the annual session scheduled to take place at Calcutta during that year.

 Morazha Incident

 The KPCC gave a call to the people of Malabar to observe 15 September 1940 as Anti-Imperialist Day.
 The action was disapproved by the Congress High Command, but there were meetings and demonstrations all over Malabar on this day.
 Kannur district was the centre of this agitation.
 There were violent clashes between the people and the police at several places and lathicharge and firing were resorted to by the police to meet the situation.
 Two young men were killed in a clash between a mob and a police party at Morazha.
 The men were police officers Sub-Inspector K.M Kuttikrishna Menon and Constable Raman.
 In connection with this incident, K.P.R.
 Gopalan, a prominent communist, was arrested on a charge of murder and later sentenced to death.
 But, owing to the intervention of several top-ranking political leaders, including Mahatma Gandhi, the death penalty was not carried out.

 The Quit India Movement of August 1942 also had its echoes in Kannur district.
-A socialist group among the Congress workers under Dr. K.B.
-Menon, provided leadership to the movement.
+A socialist group among the Congress workers under Dr. K. B. Menon provided leadership to the movement.